arco-design/arco-design-vue/packages/web-vue/components/transfer/__demo__/custom-header.md

 ## en-US

-Customize the rendering content of the title bar through the `sourceTitle` and `targetTitle` slots
+Customize the rendering content of the title bar through the `source-title` and `target-title` slots

 ---